getpelican/pelican-plugins/i18n_subsites/README.rst

   give articles e.g. ``name`` metadata and use it in ``ARTICLE_URL = '{name}.html'``.

 Development
 ===========

 - A demo and a test site is in the ``gh-pages`` branch and can be seen at http://smartass101.github.io/pelican-plugins/
+- A demo site used for automated end to end testing is defined in i18n_subsites/test_data.
+- Run the tests using `python -m unittest i18n_subsites/test_i18n_subsites.py`